UGentBiomath/COVID19-Model/README.md

 - A `raw` folder contains data as it has been downloaded from the original source, __without any changes__ made (neither manual or using code).
 For each of the data sets it is crucial to describe the source (URL, contact person,...) from which this data set was derived.
 - A `interim` folder contains data as it has been adopted to become useful for the model.
 Use code to transform the data sets in the `raw` folder and store the result in the `interim` folder.
 The script or function to do the transformation is kept in the `src/covid19model/data/` folder.

 __Remember:__ Don't ever edit the `raw` data, especially not manually, and especially not in Excel.
 Don't overwrite your raw data.
 Don't save multiple versions of the raw data.
 Treat the data (and its format) as immutable.
 The code you write should move the raw data through a pipeline to your final analysis.
-Anyone should be able to reproduce the final products with only the `code` in `src` and the data in `data/raw`!
-The source of each raw data set need to de documented.

 To make sure the `data` directory does not become an unstructured set of data files from which no one knows the origin, the following guidelines apply to all data added to the `data` directory: